 - Increased anxiety,

-Writing down what we’re feeling, currently going through, past events and expressing our thoughts that we’ve bottled up over the years helps our brain process everything and releases high tension energy and stress stored in the body.
+Writing down what we’re feeling, currently going through, past events and expressing our thoughts that we’ve bottled up over the years is an effective nervous system reset exercise.
+It helps our brain process everything and releases high tension energy and stress stored in the body.
 This allows our nervous system to calm down, our stress response to switch off and has been shown to ease symptoms and improve both physical and mental health by:-

 - Improving sleep and digestion,